ianhd/ng-clip/README.md

 ng-clip
 =======

-Angular directive for easily copying something to the user's clipboard using ZeroClipboard
+Angular directive that uses ZeroClipboard under the hood for copy and pasting to the clipboard.